JamesSmith1202/somewhat_useful/README.md

 Before using website:
   - pip install --upgrade google-api-python-client
-  - move the client_secret.json file to the root directory of the site
+  - move the client_secret.json file to the root directory of the repo

 #### Website Instructions

 1. Upon loading the site, you will be able to see recent posts for sale and trading